heyoeyo/muggled_dpt/README.md

 You will be asked to provide a path to a video file & model weights, if you don't provide these through flags.
 Then, a window will pop-up with various sliders, similar to the image script.
 Additionally, there is a playback indicator which you can control (i.e. jump around the video) by clicking and dragging your mouse on any part of the displayed image.

 The depth predictions are made _asynchrounously_, (i.e. only when the GPU is ready to do more processing).
-This leads to smoother playback/interaction, but the depth results may appear choppy.
-You can adjust the display timing using the `--display_ms` flag, larger values will give slower playback but less choppy depth predictions.
-Note that the display time affects the reported inference speed, so if you want to get accurate timing numbers, set the value to `1`.
-You can also add the `-sync` flag to force synchrounous playback.
+This leads to faster playback/interaction, but the depth results may appear choppy.
+You can force synchrounous playback using the `-sync` flag.

 **Note:** The original DPT implementation is not designed for consistency across video frames, so the results can be very noisy looking.
 If you actually need video depth estimation, consider [Consistent Depth of Moving Objects in Video](https://dynamic-video-depth.github.io/) and the listed related works.